-Understanding Cloud Block Store Licensing
+Understanding Pure Cloud Block Store Licensing

 Cloud Block Store (CBS) incurs costs in two ways:

 - Licensed capacity through Pure Storage.
 In order to successfully deploy CBS, a license must be provided by Pure Storage.
 This license enables CBS to activate itself with Pure1 to dial home logs for support and related analytics as well as to provide usage metrics for billing.
-CBS is billed by Pure Storage via effective capacity usage under the Pure-as-a-Service program.
+CBS is billed by Pure Storage via effective capacity usage under the Evergreen//One program.

 - Cloud infrastructure cost.
 CBS is deployed into an end-users' cloud account (AWS account or Azure subscription).
 When deployed, CBS configures various underlying cloud infrastructure resources that incur costs from the cloud provider.
 This is a separate and distinct cost from the Pure Storage license.

 Therefore the end user pays Pure Storage for the capacity used from Cloud Block Store and pays the cloud provider for any resource usage incurred by CBS (compute, network traffic, etc.) due to the fact that CBS is deployed into the end user account.

 Cloud resource/infrastructure usage incurred by the use of Cloud Block Store is NOT included in the Pure Storage CBS license.